-We compare the proposed AVD predictor to stride value prediction [24].
+We compare the proposed AVD predictor to stride value prediction [36].
 When an L2-miss is encountered during runahead mode, the stride value predictor (SVP) is accessed for a prediction.
 If the SVP generates a confident prediction, the value of the L2-miss load is predicted.
 Otherwise, the L2-miss load marks its destination register as INV.
-Figure 14 shows the normalized execution times obtained with an AVD predictor, a stride value predictor, and a hybrid AVD-stride value predictor.
-Stride value prediction is more effective when the predictor is larger, but it provides only 4.5% (4.7% w/o health) improvement in average execution time even with a 4K-entry predictor versus the 12.6% (5.5% w/o health) improvement provided by the 4K-entry AVD predictor.
+Figure 16 shows the normalized execution times obtained with an AVD predictor, a stride value predictor, and a hybrid AVD-stride value predictor.10 Stride value prediction is more effective when the predictor is larger, but it provides only 4.5% (4.7% w/o health) improvement in average execution time even with a 4K-entry predictor versus the 12.6% (5.5% w/o health) improvement provided by the 4K-entry AVD predictor.
 With a small, 16-entry predictor, stride value prediction improves the average execution time by 2.6% (2.7% w/o health), whereas AVD prediction results in 12.1% (5.1% w/o health) performance improvement.
+The filtering mechanism (i.e., the MaxAVD threshold) used in the AVD predictor to identify and predict only address loads enables the predictor to be small and still provide significant performance improvements.